 MORE FROM SCOTLAND MAGAZINE

-So, if you prefer your landscapes and landmarks to be quiet, enigmatic, hung with brooding cloud or carpeted in autumn leaves, explore some of these atmospheric spots over the coming months.
+So, if you prefer your landscapes and landmarks to be quiet, enigmatic, hung with brooding cloud or carpeted in autumn leaves, or white snow these are some of the most atmospheric spots to experience Scotland in winter.

-Once an 18th-century pleasure ground for the Dukes of Atholl, this enchanting forest is particularly attractive in autumn when the leaves turn to copper, the red squirrels forage and salmon leap up the breathtaking Black Linn Falls on the River Braan.
+Once an 18th-century pleasure ground for the Dukes of Atholl, this enchanting forest is one of the best places to see Scotland in winter, when the leaves turn to copper, the red squirrels forage and salmon leap up the breathtaking Black Linn Falls on the River Braan.
 Breathe in the seasonal scent of pine needles as you wander among the soaring Douglas firs, following a 1.5-mile woodland trail along the river.
 Highlights of the route include the mossy Hermitage Bridge, the grotto-like Ossian’s Cave, and a romantic folly known as Ossian’s Hall, which is nestled among the trees above the falls.
 If you fancy a longer walk, you could continue on to the Rumbling Bridge, high up over the gorge where the waters of the Braan are at their most ferocious, and the abandoned village of Tomgarrow, which once housed local slate quarry workers.

 Few sights in Scotland elicit quite the same level of awe and appreciation as Eilean Donan, the medieval castle that sits on an island at the point where three lochs meet and is accessed by its own bridge.
 For many, Eilean Donan is familiar as the castle in the Highlander film, or for its turn in the James Bond film, The World is Not Enough.
 But it is its location, just a few miles from the bridge that takes you over to the Isle of Skye, that ensures it is one of the most photographed castles in Scotland.
 It certainly epitomises that chocolate-box view of Scotland, of centuries-old castles that have been preserved in time, except what you see today is largely the vision of its Edwardian owner who had the ruins of the 13th-century castle fully restored.